-3.2 Environmental effects of exercise of consents
+3.2.
+Environmental effects of exercise of consents

-Sample results from the backwash discharge revealed high concentrations of contaminants such as chlorine and suspended solids.
+Sample results from the backwash discharge revealed elevated concentrations of contaminants including chlorine, suspended solids, and oil and grease.
 Although there are no consent limits relating to the constituents of the backwash discharge, the effects of this are regulated through the permitted timing of the discharge and by monitoring the receiving environment.
-The results from the seawater sample collected adjacent to the outfall following the backwash were not indicative of any adverse effects.
+The results from the seawater sample collected adjacent to the outfall following the backwash did not indicate any adverse effects on the water quality of the receiving environment.
 However, the high concentrations of different contaminants in the backwash water highlight the importance of scheduling this process to occur within two hours either side of high tide.

 Sample results from the outdoor pool water and coastal waters adjacent to the outfall were compliant with consent limits.

-Neither of the wastewater discharges that were monitored in the period under review had any observable effects on the ecology of the Kawaroa Reef outside of the designated mixing zone.
+Neither of the routine wastewater discharges that were monitored in the period under review appeared to have any major effects on the ecology of the Kawaroa Reef outside of the designated mixing zone.
+The extensive cover of Ulva sp. observed up to 15 m away from the outfall may indicate a fresh water influence, however.